 - Distinguish between short- and long-term-financial goals.
 Assigning a time frame and priority level to each of your goals improves your chances of achieving them — and once you get started, you’ll likely find the process is easier than you may think.
 Start by reviewing your goals separately based on time frame and prioritize them based on whether they are short-term (for instance, saving for a down payment on a home) or long-term achievements (such as saving more for retirement).
 Then, break down each goal into smaller steps.
 For example, if your goal is to retire by age 60, consider the steps you’ll need to take to get there, such as making the maximum annual contribution to your workplace retirement savings plan and earning the maximum employer match on top of that.
 You can outline these actions in your financial plan, which can provide the roadmap you need to understand exactly how and when you will accomplish your objectives.
 Once your goals are all outlined in your financial plan, you can then break down deadlines for achieving them on a monthly or quarterly basis to put you in the best-possible position for the end of the year.

 - Make sure your goals are specific and measurable.
-It’s great if you are striving to save more for retirement or another future goal as you head into 2020.
+It’s great if you are striving to save more for retirement or another future goal as you head into the new year.
 But if you want to boost your chances of success, then you will need to make your goals actionable.
 Stray away from using vague language to describe what you want to achieve.
 Ask yourself these questions: What specific steps will you take to reach your goals?
 What is your definition of success?
 For instance, instead of saying you want to “save more for retirement,” you could say, “save 10% of my pretax income for retirement.”
-Instead of saying your long-term goal is to “buy a vacation home,” you could say “earmark all of my restricted stock units (RSUs) that vest in 2020 toward a vacation home purchase.”
+Instead of saying your long-term goal is to “buy a vacation home,” you could say “earmark all of my restricted stock units (RSUs) that vest this year toward a vacation home purchase.”
 Transforming your goals into actions puts you one step closer to the finish line.

 - Plan for the unexpected.
 Life can sometimes throw a monkey wrench into the best laid plans.
 To secure your financial well-being through all scenarios, make sure your goals are flexible and consider what you may need to do if certain assumptions don’t work out as planned.
 For example, if your financial goals depend on stock compensation or a potential bonus, understand that your odds of achieving your goals will be partly out of your control, due to the nature of those assets.
 Take care to set aside assets for immediate, high-priority goals, such as your child’s first college tuition payment.

 - Stay disciplined.
 It has been a strong decade for the markets — but as every prospectus warns, “past performance is not a guarantee of future results.”
 There is no crystal ball that can predict how the market will perform over the next 10 or 20 years.
-Before we embark on the next decade, take a close and honest look at your short-term and long-term goals.
+Before we embark on the next year, take a close and honest look at your short-term and long-term goals.
 See where you stand now, think about where you’d like to be in the future and rely on time-tested principles for a rewarding investment experience: discipline, diversification, tax efficiency and a long-term focus.